• USD

 Is there fresh water to drink?

-Bottled mineral water is readily available at all the rest camps in the park and all the private lodges.
-Although tap water is safe to drink, it is not very pleasant due to its high mineral content.
+Bottled mineral water is readily available at all rest camps and private lodges.
+Tap water is safe but mineral-rich and may taste brackish.

 Are there any species that are unique to Etosha?

-At Etosha, you may encounter black-faced impala, the Damara dik-dik, and Hartmann's mountain zebra - animals that are very rare or non-existent in other wilderness areas.
+Look for black-faced impala, Damara dik-dik, and Hartmann's mountain zebra—regional specialties that are rare or absent in many other wilderness areas.

 Is there water in the Etosha Pan?